paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2009-09-11T15:51:17+01:00
   url: http://djsteen.com
   content: |
     This is such a giddy-great set of icons, Paul!
-It's definitely the most comprehensive set I've found online.
+It’s definitely the most comprehensive set I’ve found online.

-    As some others have said, I'd love to see Viddler in this package too.
+    As some others have said, I’d love to see Viddler in this package too.
 We have an icon already that should fit perfectly: <http://img29.imageshack.us/img29/8150/128&#120;128e.png>

     E-mail me if you have questions.

-    Again, you've done a top notch job!
+    Again, you’ve done a top notch job!

 - author: Chris Price
   gravatar: 4f0eeda90d26373714871ea315566689
   date: 2009-09-14T06:58:30+01:00
   url: http://www.studiochris.us
   content: |
-    Have to agree with everyone else -- the set looks great!
-I'm using them in my redesign that I hope to push out in the next week or two.
+    Have to agree with everyone else – the set looks great!
+I’m using them in my redesign that I hope to push out in the next week or two.

-    I needed a friendfeed icon to match, so I made one -- you're welcome to it to add to the set if you'd like ([I have the 32 & 24 sizes done](http://www.flickr.com/photos/studiochris/3918877500/sizes/o/)).
-Just email the address in the comment and I'll send the PSDs.
+    I needed a friendfeed icon to match, so I made one – you’re welcome to it to add to the set if you’d like ([I have the 32 & 24 sizes done](http://www.flickr.com/photos/studiochris/3918877500/sizes/o/)).
+Just email the address in the comment and I’ll send the PSDs.

 - author: iniara
   gravatar: cea694765d4509b01ae0fbcda0e48f84
   date: 2009-09-26T15:29:40+01:00
   url: http://iniara.com
   content: |
-    I'm surprised blip.fm isn't on that list.
+    I’m surprised blip.fm isn’t on that list.

 - author: Jo C
   gravatar: 8cdebacdab4f47fc12009acb00ce09c4